Persuasion (Adam Ant album)

-Persuasion was the planned fifth studio solo album by Adam Ant, planned for 1992–1993 but never released.
-The album has however surfaced as bootlegs, and nowadays circulates on file sharing networks.
+Persuasion was the planned fifth studio solo album by Adam Ant.
+Its release was planned for 1992–1993; this never happened, but it has surfaced as bootlegs, and nowadays circulates on file sharing networks.
 This album is one of the 20 written about in The Greatest Music Never Sold by Dan Leroy, a book that revealed information on the lost recordings of many famous musicians.
 Ant has also discussed the doomed production in his autobiography and it has been featured in the online edition of Classic Pop magazine.

 Production

 The album featured a collaboration between the Ant/Marco Pirroni partnership and Bernard Edwards, longtime bass player with the disco group Chic.
-Edwards' Chic bandmate Tony Thompson played drums on most of the album, except for the title track plus "Headgear" and "Survival of the Fetish", which all featured drummer Dave Ruffy, who had previous worked with Pirroni under Sinéad O'Connor.
+Edwards' Chic bandmate Tony Thompson played drums on most of the album, except for "Headgear", "Survival of the Fetish" and the title track, which all featured drummer Dave Ruffy, who had previously worked with Pirroni on work by Sinéad O'Connor.
 Also featured on the album were Cameo guitarist Larry Blackmon (on the track "Little Devil") and former Adam and the Ants bassist Leigh Gorman.

 Non-release and tour

-Despite the US Top 20 success of the single "Room At The Top" from previous MCA album Manners & Physique, the label rejected the album and, dropped Ant as the album had failed to achieve gold status in the US.
+Despite the US Top 20 success of the single "Room At The Top" from previous MCA album Manners & Physique, the label rejected the album and – reasoning that the previous album had failed to achieve gold status in the US - dropped Ant from its roster of artists.